openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Examples

-See the [Geography Examples](examples.md) for ways these can be implemented.
+See the [Geography Examples](examples/readme.md) for ways these can be implemented and geometry previews.

 [error-messages]: /general-information.md#error-messages
 [responses]: /general-information.md#responses